remotion-dev/react-native-demo/README.md

 - **Codecs**: Only MP4s are supported.
 - **Async operations**: The renderer does not wait for `delayRender()` calls.
 - **No multithreading**: The video is rendered frame-by-frame on the main thread.

+## License

+The source code in this repository is licensed under the MIT license.
+Remotion, a dependency of this project, uses the Remotion license.
+Note that for some entities a company license is needed.
+Read the terms here.